International Association for People-Environment Studies (IAPS) Conference 2026

 Guiding Principles

-We are committed to making IAPS 2026 as inclusive, accessible, sustainable, and co-produced as possible.
-To support this, we have adopted a set of Guiding Principles to enable us to embed considerations and actions related to Equity, Diversity & Inclusion (EDI), Knowledge Co-Production (KCP) and Environmental Sustainability (ES) into IAPS conference decision-making and delivery.
+We committed to making IAPS 2026 as inclusive, accessible, sustainable, and co-produced as possible.
+To support this, we adopted a set of Guiding Principles to enable us to embed considerations and actions related to Equity, Diversity & Inclusion (EDI), Knowledge Co-Production (KCP) and Environmental Sustainability (ES) into IAPS conference decision-making and delivery.

 - EDI initiatives are vital in helping create diverse and inclusive environments, where everyone feels safe, welcome and able to participate